CatalaLang/catala-book/src/2-1-basic-blocks.md

 # To create a block of Catala code in your file, bound it with Markdown-style
 # "```catala" and "```" delimiters.
 You can write comments in Catala code blocks
 # by prefixing lines with "#"

+# In the rest of the tutorial, when presenting Catala code snippets, it is
+# assumed implicitly that you should copy-paste them into your
+# tutorial.catala_en file inside a Catala code block enclosed between
+# "```catala" and "```" delimiters, and placed near the article of law that
+# it implements.
 ```

 ## Setting up data structures